Prakash-Gaurav/Prakash-Gaurav/README.md

 - 🔭 I’m currently working on **Machine Learning Model**

-- 🌱 Polishing s **Python, PowerBI**
+- 🌱 Polishing **Python, PowerBI**

 - 💬 Ask me about **Machine Learning**

 - 📫 How to reach me **prakashgaurav98@gmail.com**

 - ⚡ Fun fact **I love to sketch and explore new technologies.
-When I'm not coding, you'll find me with a sketchbook or experimenting with new tech gadgets.
-I am funny and Sarcastic.**
+When I'm not coding, you'll find me with a sketchbook or experimenting with new tech gadgets.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">